Internal Boeing messages show disdain for regulators, 'clowns' who designed 737 Max jet

-Boeing on Thursday released hundreds of emails and communications that appear to show employees criticizing the company’s troubled 737 Max jet, which were grounded after two crashes killed 346 people.
+Boeing on Thursday released hundreds of emails and communications that appear to show employees criticizing the company’s troubled 737 Max jet, which was grounded after two crashes killed 346 people.

-In the documents, which were turned over to Congress in an investigation on the design and certification of the jets, employees also appear to talk about misleading people and complain about the aircraft's design.
+In the documents that were turned over to Congress in an investigation on the design and certification of the jets, employees also appear to talk about misleading people and complain about the aircraft's design.

-In a February 2018 message, one employee says that training programs shouldn't be taken with a grain of salt, and says: "Would you put your family on a MAX simulator trained aircraft?
+In a February 2018 message, one employee says: "Would you put your family on a MAX simulator trained aircraft?
 I wouldn't."

 In another message from May of that year, a person wrote: "I still haven't been forgiven by god for the covering up I did last year."
 It wasn't clear what that author was referring to.
 The names of the employees and others in the communications are redacted.